danielbodnar/awesome-stars/README.md

 ## localization

+- [svbutko/react-native-template-strong](https://github.com/svbutko/react-native-template-strong) - Quick, opinionated, documented and strong beginning for your next project.
+Template made with react-native-navigation, TypeScript and Redux.
 - [keshav-space/safenotes](https://github.com/keshav-space/safenotes) - Safe Notes is a security project aimed at providing an encrypted, private note manager that works locally and protects notes from various threat actors.
 - [grow/grow](https://github.com/grow/grow) - A declarative website generator designed for high-quality websites, with a focus on easy maintenance and localization.
 - [projectfluent/fluent](https://github.com/projectfluent/fluent) - Fluent — planning, spec and documentation